MohammedMidlajPA/AI-Presentation-Generator/README.md

 - [x] Relevant Content Generation
 - [x] Relevant Image Addition
 - [x] Formatting of the Presentation
-- [ ] Automatic Download of the Presntation
+- [ ] Automatic Download of the Presentation

 See the [open issues](https://github.com/siddhesh-desai/SlideAI/issues) for a full list of proposed features (and known issues).